luciolucio/holi/doc/05-INTERNALS.md

 ## How holi checks whether a date is a weekend

-It checks the date against the special `WEEKEND.datelist` file.
-If it's there, it's a weekend.
-This file gets generated at the time holi builds.
-The weekend datelist is special in that it does not have holiday indicators.
+It checks the date against a special datelist file that lists weekends - if it's there, it's a weekend.
+These files get generated at the time holi builds, one for each weekend option (e.g. saturday/sunday or friday/saturday), and are special in that they do not have holiday indicators.

 ## How holi checks whether a date is a holiday